Tips for Picking Up and Returning a Rental Car

 - how to use features such as the alarm system, lights, radio, GPS, etc.

-- what type of fuel the car takes (diesel vs. unleaded), the local term for that fuel, and how to release the gas cap
+- what type of fuel the car takes (diesel vs. unleaded), the local term for that fuel and how it's labeled at filling stations, and how to release the gas cap

 - location of proof-of-insurance "green card" and other paperwork